 The two main types of firewall

-Many of the devices that make up your IT infrastructure will have a built-in firewall.
+Many of the devices which make up your IT infrastructure will have a built-in firewall.
 They are known as hardware firewalls.

 A hardware firewall is a physical appliance in your communications rack through which all your internet traffic is routed, so it can monitor incoming data.

-With a hardware firewall built-in, there’s little setup required and they are simple to fit on all the devices on your network.
+With a hardware firewall built in, there’s little setup required.
+They are also simple to install on the other devices attached to your network.

 For additional security, you can also install a firewall using a third-party application.
 These are referred to as software firewalls.

-These monitor outgoing internet traffic leaving your organisation and you can ‘whitelist’ certain sender IP addresses, email addresses or domain names to explicitly allow your network to accept data and information from them.
+These monitor outgoing internet traffic leaving your organisation, in which you can ‘whitelist’ certain sender IP addresses, email addresses or domain names.
+This allows your network to explicitly accept data and information from chosen addresses.

 As software firewalls are usually installed via a third-party application, some manual setup will be needed.
-Plus you’ll need to arrange licensing to cover all your devices the software is installed on.
+On top of that you’ll need to arrange licensing to cover all your devices the software is installed on.

-The added bonus of software firewalls is that they will also reduce the spread (and, therefore, the threat) of malicious content between your users.
+The advantage of software firewalls is that they will reduce the spread (and, therefore, the threat) of malicious content between your users.

 How firewalls work

-The important thing to note is that although hardware and software firewalls work in different ways they share the same goal: to protect your network and keep your business – as well as your users and customers – safe from malicious activity.
+The important thing to note is that although hardware and software firewalls work in different ways, they share the same goal.
+This is to protect your network and keep your business, as well as your users and customers, safe from malicious activity.